jmbish04/gh-stars-sink/README.md

 ## MCP Worker Tool

 This repository also contains a Model Context Protocol (MCP) compliant backend implemented as a Cloudflare Worker.
 The worker exposes a `/search` endpoint and an OpenAPI schema at `/openapi.json` for integration with AI agents.
+Search results are cached in a Workers KV namespace for low‑latency responses at the edge.

 ### Deploy on Cloudflare Workers